microsoft/Workshop-Interact-with-OpenAI-models/docs/00-Introduction.md

 # Welcome

 :::info LEARNING OBJECTIVES
-This is a **60-minute workshop** that teaches you how to work with the OpenAI model ChatGPT (gpt-3.5-turbo).
+This is a **60-minute workshop** that teaches you how to work with the OpenAI model GPT-3.5 Turbo (gpt-3.5-turbo).
 By the end of this workshop you should be able to:
- - Understand the capabilities and implementation of ChatGPT
+ - Understand the capabilities and implementation of GPT models
  - Understand what Prompt Engineering is and best practices for prompting
  - Customize your natural language generative AI models using prompt engineering techniques
 :::